 Looking back, data suggests that the slowdown in spending began long before consumers were mandated by state governments to stay home in droves.
 OpenTable data tracking the number of seated diners in the U.S., for instance, shows that dining-in dropped off in March and started plunging in double-digit territory by March 9.
 The U.S. coronavirus count was just around 700 people infected then, and it was before any state had declared a shelter-in-place, with California becoming the first on March 15.

 Economists say developing a vaccine will be the equivalent of tossing the economy a life preserver, and the data seems to agree.
-A Seton Hall University survey found that 72 percent of Americans aren’t going to attend a sporting event before a vaccine is developed.
+A Seton Hall University survey from April found that 72 percent of Americans weren’t planning to attend a sporting event before a vaccine is developed.

 But even that will take time.
 It took 20 months for scientists to develop a vaccine in response to the SARS outbreak of 2003, a pathogen genetically similar to COVID-19, according to a Healthline analysis.
 There’s also a risk that, once a vaccine is developed, individuals might not take it.
 CDC data shows that more than half of all Americans didn’t get a flu vaccine during the 2018-2019 season.